Clorazepate

 Clorazepate, sold under the brand name Tranxene among others, is a benzodiazepine medication.
 It possesses anxiolytic, anticonvulsant, sedative, hypnotic, and skeletal muscle relaxant properties.
-Clorazepate is an unusually long-lasting benzodiazepine and serves as a majoritive prodrug for the equally long-lasting desmethyldiazepam, which is rapidly produced as an active metabolite.
+Clorazepate is an unusually long-lasting benzodiazepine and serves as a prodrug for the equally long-lasting desmethyldiazepam, which is rapidly produced as an active metabolite.
 Desmethyldiazepam is responsible for most of the therapeutic effects of clorazepate.

 It was patented in 1965 and approved for medical use in 1967.

 Medical uses

 Clorazepate is used in the treatment of anxiety disorders and insomnia.
 It may also be prescribed as an anticonvulsant or muscle relaxant.
 It is also used as a premedication.

 Clorazepate is prescribed principally in the treatment of alcohol withdrawal and epilepsy, although it is also a useful anxiolytic because of its long half-life.
-The normal starting dosage range of Clorazepate is 15 to 60 mg per day.
+The normal starting dosage range of clorazepate is 15 to 60 mg per day.
 The drug is to be taken two to four times per day.
 Dosages as high as 90 to 120 mg per day may be used in the treatment of acute alcohol withdrawal.
-In the United States and Canada, Clorazepate is available in 3.75, 7.5, and 15 mg capsules or tablets.
+In the United States and Canada, clorazepate is available in 3.75, 7.5, and 15 mg capsules or tablets.
 In Europe, tablet formations are 5 mg, 10 mg, 20 mg and 50 mg.
 Clorazepate SD (controlled release) is available and may have a reduced incidence of adverse effects.
 The sustained-release formulation of clorazepate has some advantages in that, if a dose is missed, less profound fluctuations in blood plasma levels occur, which may be helpful to some people with epilepsy at risk of break-through seizures.